 President Obama gave brief remarks this morning in which he stressed that it’s time to get back to normal governing, now that the crisis has been temporarily resolved.
 Obama twice stressed that economic growth must be a leading goal, and noted the deficit is “falling fast,” signaling a set of guiding priorities that — if followed in coming negotiations — will hearten liberals.
 He also said this:

-“At the beginning of this year, that’s what both Democrats and Republicans committed to doing.
+“In the coming days and weeks, we should sit down and pursue a balanced approach to a responsible budget, a budget that grows our economy faster and shrinks our long-term deficits further.“At the beginning of this year, that’s what both Democrats and Republicans committed to doing.
 The Senate passed a budget; House passed a budget; they were supposed to come together negotiate.
-And had one side not decided to pursue a strategy of brinksmanship, each side could have gotten together and figured out, how do we shape a budget that provides certainty to businesses and people who rely on government, provides certainty to investors in our economy, and we’d be growing faster right now.
+And had one side not decided to pursue a strategy of brinksmanship, each side could have gotten together and figured out, how do we shape a budget that provides certainty to businesses and people who rely on government, provides certainty to investors in our economy, and we’d be growing faster right now.“Now, the good news is the legislation I signed yesterday now requires Congress to do exactly that — what it could have been doing all along.”

 This is a tenatative declaration of victory for sane governing norms, the restoration of which has been the Dem goal throughout this fight.
 But we don’t know how lasting it will be.
 The prospects for another breakdown, in budget talks or around the next government shutdown and debt limit deadlines, remain alive.